Marwenboughanmi/Final-project/README.md

 - [Chest X-ray Pneumonia](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

 ## License
+The dataset used in this project is licensed under Creative Commons License.
+For additional information please visit https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+The project is licensed under the MIT license.
 ```